Terms

 You can leave whenever you like — delete your account from settings and that’s the end of it.

-We can also stop the relationship from our side, but only for good reason: if you’re using Workshop to do something on the “things you can’t do” list, if your account is causing harm to other people, or if the law tells us to.
+We can also stop the relationship from our side, but only for good reason: if you’re using duetpad to do something on the “things you can’t do” list, if your account is causing harm to other people, or if the law tells us to.
 We’ll tell you why before we close anything down, unless we’re prevented from doing so.

 The legal small print, in plain English.

-Workshop is provided as-is.
+duetpad is provided as-is.
 We do our best, but we don’t promise it’ll be the right tool for every job, that it’ll be available every minute of every day, or that the briefs it produces will be flawless — AI output is fallible and you should read what comes out before you act on it.

 Nothing in these terms tries to cut out rights you have under your local consumer protection law.
 UK and EU consumers especially: your statutory rights stand whatever this page says.